 © AFP/United States Park Police

-Within five minutes of the shooting authorities located an abandoned vehicle registered to Ortega-Hernandez.
+Within five minutes of the shooting, authorities located an abandoned vehicle on Constitution Avenue, which runs along the northern border of the Washington Mall.
+That car was found to be registered to Ortega-Hernandez.

 © AFP — Published at Activist Post with license